 San Francisco, CA 94111

-is a partner in O'Melveny's San Francisco Office and Chair of the Intellectual Property and Technology Practice within the Litigation Department.
+is a partner in O'Melveny's San Francisco office, a member of the Intellectual Property and Technology Practice within the Litigation Department, and the Regional Head of Litigation for Northern California.
 Darin has extensive experience in major civil and criminal litigation matters involving intellectual property and technology-intensive business sectors.
 The trial victory for client NDS Group

 , in which he served as lead counsel, was named by the Daily Journal

 as one of the top 10 defense verdicts of 2008.
 The Daily Journal

 named Darin amongst the top 75 Intellectual Property litigators in California in both 2010 and 2011.
 The Legal 500

 has acknowledged Darin for his work in patent, copyright and trade secrets litigation, repeatedly recognizing Darin, in particular, for his excellence in trade secret litigation, quoting clients who call him "[o]ne of the West Coast's biggest names in the area."
 Darin has also been recognized repeatedly by Law & Politics Media Inc. as a Northern California "Super Lawyer."